 Node:Block structure, Next:Exporting declarations, Previous:Visibility, Up:Declarations

-A declaration (i.e. a form like :identifier
+A declaration (i.e. a form like :identifier) is owned

 with smallest block containing it.
 The declaration is